White Crane Tai Chi (Shuang Yang)

-At Tiger Crane Kung fu we teach White Crane Tai Chi, also known as Suang Yang.
+At Tiger Crane Kung Fu we teach White Crane Tai Chi, also known as Shuang Yang (Frost & Sun).

 This Internal Kung Fu Style is one of the rarest forms of Tai Chi.
 Originating in the Southern Shaolin Temple, its form consists of 66 movements or fighting principles.

 In our Tai Chi classes we teach Shuang Yang – an internal Kung Fu style originating in the Southern Shaolin Temple.
 It can be considered one of the rarest forms of Tai Chi, although it is now becoming more popular in the West.

 The form consists of 66 movements, each of which is a self-defence principle with many applications.
 We practice the movements as one slow, graceful and fluid sequence.
 This means the style is suitable for people of almost any age.
 The movements integrate with Chinese medical principles.
 Hence regular practice can help promote healing and recovery from injury.

 Come along to one of our Tai Chi classes and see for yourself how Tai Chi can help you improve your posture, balance, and core strength, while also making you more present and mindful.

 White Crane Tai Chi Classes